cicada-lang/cicada-solo/docs/articles/inductive-datatype.md

   The output is the eliminator.

-  to generate the eliminator is to specify its type, and be able to apply it to target.
+  to generate the eliminator is to specify its type,

+  - infer application of eliminator.

+  and be able to apply it to target.

+  - evaluate application of eliminator.

   Condition of this problem includes: